-PathMates App
+PathMates

-Sep - Dec 2025
+Sep - Dec 2025 (10 weeks)

 Highlights

-01 Context
+Context

 Initial Observation

-Attending San Jose State University, located in the downtown of a major city, I have seen first-hand just how unsafe public transportation can be.
+Attending San Jose State University, located in the downtown of a major city, I have seen firsthand just how unsafe public transportation can be.

-02 Research
+Initial Research

 As a forming concept in my mind, I wasn't sure what to focus on in terms of scope.